 Update 2016 - Does Cuenca Ecuador have different kinds of bugs and spiders than say, the US?
 Yes and no…they have the same kinds of little crawlies and some unusual other little squirmy things that you’ll see in the photo below that still has not been identified.
 It looks like a scorpion and grasshopper mix.

 Cuenca never really gets too hot, therefore you will seldom see a mosquito.
-Come to think of it, we rarely see mosquitoes when we visit Salinas!

 This article will give you an idea about the more common insects and bugs in Cuenca, at least the ones we have seen and have not seen.